tquatmann/multiobjective-ma/README.md

 ## Multi-objective model checking with Storm

 We have integrated multi-objective model checking of Markov Automata (MAs) and Markov Decision Processes (MDPs) into the model checker Storm.
-Please visit www.stormchecker.org to obtain a recent versio of Storm.
+Please visit http://www.stormchecker.org to obtain a recent version of Storm.
+For our experiments we considered the version with git commit `d0c153da8df7d2aed3e348f2c70fc7b74c26f220`.

 When storm has been installed, it can be invoked via

 ```
 path/to/storm/build/bin/storm (OPTIONS)
 ```
 where `(OPTIONS)` is a list of options.
 For example,

 ```
 cd models/ma/jobs/
 path/to/storm/build/bin/ --prism jobs10_2.ma --prop jobs1.csl --multiobjective:precision 0.01